aminatanimashaun31/gameday-notifications/README.md

 4. Set the cron schedule for when you want updates (e.g., hourly).
 5. Under Targets, select the Lambda function (gd_notifications) and save the rule.

+**Test the System**
+1. Open the Lambda function in the AWS Management Console.
+2. Create a test event to simulate execution.
+3. Run the function and check CloudWatch Logs for errors.
+4. Verify that SMS notifications are sent to the subscribed users.

+**What I Learned**
+1. Designing a notification system with AWS SNS and Lambda.
+2. Securing AWS services with least privilege IAM policies.
+3. Automating workflows using EventBridge.
+4. Integrating external APIs into cloud-based workflows.

+**Future Enhancements**
+1. Add NFL score alerts for extended functionality.
+2. Store user preferences (teams, game types) in DynamoDB for personalized alerts.
+3. Implement a web UI